Klopp gives Keita and Matip injury updates ahead of Newcastle United clash | Goal.com

 “We knew that even before the injury today, that's why it's paramount Liverpool sign somebody in January.
 I said that as soon as Virgil van Dijk had his injury against Everton.”

-On Guinea international Keita, who has managed just 10 appearances so far this season for the reigning English champions, the German added that he would not also figure in that contest.
+On Guinea international Keita, who has managed just 10 appearances so far this season for the reigning English champions, the German added that he would not also feature in that contest.

 “He felt a muscle again,” said Klopp.
 “I don’t know exactly how long [it will be], but he was not ready for today and not for Wednesday, I think.
 We will see.”